lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 -------------------
 To use your sensors widgets which you would have to add manually as shown above.
 A sensor bar will appear with as many sensors as on your panel.
 To view the temp as a number mouse over the sensor bar to see what your temperture is in a number.

+To have a bar that shows CPU Load shows a bar graph with your CPU useage.
+To bring up settings for your CPU useage is right click on the cpu bar :menuselection:`Configure CPU Monitor`.
+The :guilabel:`Show text` checkbox shows a nubmer for cpu useage.
+The field for :guilabel:`Update interval` is how often to update your cpu useage.

 To customize the sensors right click on the sensors :menuselection:`Configure "Sensors"`.
 The :guilabel:`Update interval(seconds)` field lets you choose how often in seconds to update the sensors.
 The :guilabel:`Temperature bar width` field shows how widw to make the bar for your sensors.
 The :guilabel:`Temperature Scale` field lets you select Celsius or Farenheit for your sensors.
 The checkbox :guilabel:`Warning about high temperature` puts a warning if your temperture gets too high.
 If you want to reset your settings press the :guilabel:`Reset` button.

 The :guilabel:`Sensors` tab is for each individual sensors on the board.
 To enable/disable which sensor press to the :guilabel:`Enabled` checkbox for each sensor.
 The :guilabel:`Label` shows a label for each sensor.
 The :guilabel:`Color` column shows the color for the bar to appear in the panel and you can bring up a dialog to change color by left clicking on the button.